 Mistakes can happen, but they're not always your fault.
 It's important to identify the causes of reconciliation discrepancies so that you'll know how to avoid them in the future.
 So let’s go over some common mistakes and what you can do about them:

 - Missing or inaccurate transaction information: If you don't have all of your transactions set up correctly in the books, there will be a discrepancy between bank statements and accounts receivable balances (ARB) when reconciling.
 The solution?
 Double-check all incoming transactions before importing them into the books—and check again after importing them.

 - Incorrect setup: Have everything set up perfectly?
 Great!
 But just make sure that every account shows on both sides of the balance sheet and in a profit & loss statement (P&L), including owner's equity accounts such as Owner's Capital and Retained Earnings.
 With these critical components in place, it should be easier for you to ensure that everything balances out properly during periodic reconciliations throughout the year.

 Missing transactions can be due to many reasons.
 Some transactions were never entered in the first place, so they will not appear in the reconciliation.
 Other transactions may have been entered incorrectly, resulting in an inaccurate balance.
 Even if your system is set up to reconcile all accounts automatically, it’s also possible that you deleted a transaction by mistake.
-It’s important to review these cases carefully as they may indicate errors within your system or processes.
+Reviewing these cases carefully is important as they may indicate errors within your system or processes.

 Business owners are terrified about this one.
-But unfortunately, fraudsters are more creative than company owners in their methods of doing this.
+But unfortunately, fraudsters are more creative than company owners in their methods.
 Here are a few examples: